Best Practices

 Advisors should:

-• discuss the objectives and expectations of the relationship
+• Discuss the objectives and expectations of the relationship

-• support student efforts to become involved in research projects immediately
+• Support student efforts to become involved in research projects immediately

-• recognize that they are role models for students
+• Recognize that they are role models for students

-• guide students rather than control them
+• Guide students rather than control them

-• be an advocate for their students
+• Be an advocate for their students

-• recognize students' particular goals and needs
+• Recognize students' particular goals and needs

-• have regular meetings every semester with students
+• Have regular meetings every semester with students

-• give students regular and timely feedback on their work
+• Give students regular and timely feedback on their work

-• monitor and assist students in making progress toward the degree
+• Monitor and assist students in making progress toward the degree

-• encourage students to express themselves in the relationship
+• Encourage students to express themselves in the relationship

-• be sensitive to the power differential in the relationship
+• Be sensitive to the power differential in the relationship

 Advisees should:

-• discuss the objectives and expectations of the relationship
+• Discuss the objectives and expectations of the relationship

-• be motivated to become involved in research early and seek out opportunities pro-actively
+• Be motivated to become involved in research early and seek out opportunities proactively

-• recognize that academic commitment and hard work are fundamental to a positive advising relationship
+• Recognize that academic commitment and hard work are fundamental to a positive advising relationship

-• Participants perceiving that academic freedom and personal choice are limited in the advising relationship
+• Participants perceive that academic freedom and personal choice are limited

-• Participants experiencing retaliation in the advising relationship
+• Participants experience retaliation

-• Participants feeling their privacy is invaded in the advising relationship
+• Participants feel their privacy is invaded

-• Participants feeling frightened or threatened in the advising relationship
+• Participants feel frightened or threatened

 • Advisors involving advisees in departmental conflicts